Shadows of boson and Proca stars with thin accretion disks: Theory and framework

-In the analysis that follows below, we shall consider eight specific bosonic star configurations, four scalar and four vectorial, obtained by numerically shooting-out the corresponding field equations under the conditions discussed in Secs.\ref{sec:scalar} and \ref{sec:vector}, respectively.
-The scalar boson stars are dubbed as \{BS1,BS2,BS3,BS4\} and their characterizing parameters are detailed in Table \ref{tab:bs_details}, while the Proca stars are dubbed as \{PS1,PS2,PS3,PS4\} and are characterized in Table \ref{tab:ps_details}.
+Therefore, the scalar boson stars employed in our analysis are dubbed as \{BS1,BS2,BS3,BS4\} and their characterizing parameters are detailed in Table \ref{tab:bs_details}, while the Proca stars are dubbed as \{PS1,PS2,PS3,PS4\} and are characterized in Table \ref{tab:ps_details}.
 These configurations differ not only in the type of fundamental field, i.e., scalar or vectorial, but also in their compactness, with radii varying from the most compact stable solutions with $R\sim 9M$ to more disperse solutions with $R\sim 20M$, where $R$ is defined as the radius encapsulating 98\% of the total mass of the star $M$, i.e., $m\left(R\right)=0.98M$, where the mass $M$ is defined as $M=\displaystyle{\lim_{r\to\infty}} m\left(r\right)$.
-The corresponding metric functions $g_{tt}$ and $g_{rr}$ (relevant for the analysis of shadows below) for both classes of configurations are depicted in Fig. \ref{fig:bs_metric}.
+The corresponding metric functions $g_{tt}$ and $g_{rr}$ (relevant for the analysis of shadows below) for both classes of configurations are depicted in Fig. \ref{fig:bs_metric}, whereas the corresponding scalar and vector field distributions are provided in Fig. \ref{fig:fields}.

 The bosonic star configurations depicted in Tables \ref{tab:bs_details} and \ref{tab:ps_details} are well-described by analytical approximations of their metric components of the form

 and